b38tn1k/b38tn1k.github.io/_posts/2022-10-01-novegamehack.markdown

   exclude: 'yes'
 ---

 It's November.
-Let's make something.
+Let's make something fun and stop thinking about Untitled Block Thing for a bit.

 [where it's at](https://b38tn1k.com/november/)